BitcoinDesign/Guide/guide/onboarding/manual-backup.md

 {% include tip/open.html label="Printable Template" %}

 You could help the user by providing them with a printable template for writing down their recovery phrase.
 Some non-sensitive data (such as the name of your wallet or the derivation path) could be included pre-filled in the template.
-The user would write in the sensitive data by hand.
+An [output script descriptor]({{'/guide/glossary/#output-script-descriptor' | relative_url}}) could be included as a QR code to ensure the wallet software knows how to restore the wallet properly.
+The user should be required to write in the sensitive data by hand.
 Here is an [example template](https://www.figma.com/file/sJYnyi2amehFJ2JpDgj978/Bitcoin-Wallet---Paper-Backup-Template?node-id=1%3A535).

 {% include tip/close.html %}